B&O Beoplay H5 Wireless In Ear Headphones Review

 It’s easy to gain that extra energy from the Beoplay H5 to suit your listening tastes & yet still maintain that separation & clarity throughout the frequency range.
 A harder trick is to do it the other way round with a strongly boosted pair of headphones.
 So for pulling off that trick with style we applaud this approach from B&O.

 Also worth noting is that the Beoplay H5 have the aptX low latency protocol, so can serve double duty & be used when watching TV or video & avoid the lip sync lag of models without the special low latency setup.
+It’s very unusual to see wireless in ears with this low latency protocol, and it makes a huge difference when watching video’s on the laptop whilst travelling.
+You might need a dongle on your laptop to enable the feature, but these are available for little money on Amazon / eBay.

 - Feature Set 91%